 ISSUE POSSIBLE CAUSE SOLUTION The fuel tank is empty.
 Add fresh fuel.
 Water pressure in the pump is preventing the engine from rotating.
 Aim the spray gun in a safe direction then pull the trigger to release water pressure in the pump.
 Engine will not start.
 Refer to the Engine Engine choke is in the wrong position.
 Refer to the STARTING ENGINE section of this manual for the correct choke position.
 Owner's Manual for more engine troubleshooting The spark plug lead is not attached to the plug.
 Connect spark plug lead. information.
 Engine switch is in the OFF position.
 Turn the engine switch to the ON position.
 Engine fuel valve is turned OFF.
 Turn fuel valve ON.
 Engine oil is low.
 If the engine is equipped with a Low Oil Sensor, the engine will not start.
 Check engine oil level.
 Fill per engine manual.
 There is air trapped in the pump and/or hoses.
 Refer to the PURGING THE PUMP section of this manual to remove air from the pump and hoses.
 Water source is insufficient.
-Make sure the water source can supply at least 5 GPM at 20 PSI.
+Make sure the water source can supply at least the rated GPM of the pressure washer at 20 PSI.
 The pressure washer creates low or no water pressure.
 The nozzle is clogged.
-Clean nozzle per the MAINTENANCE section of this manual. pressure.
+Clean nozzle per the MAINTENANCE section of this manual.
 The water inlet screen is clogged.
 Clean the water inlet screen per the MAINTENANCE section of this manual.
 The high-pressure hose is too long.
 The high-pressure hose should be less than 100 feet in length.
 Engine choke is in the CHOKE position.
-Move engine choke to the NO CHOKE position.
+Move engine choke to the RUN position.
+Will not draw in detergent.
+Chemical build up in chemical injector.
+Contact customer service at 1-833-362-7368 or at cservice@fna-group.com

-ISSUE POSSIBLE CAUSE SOLUTION Spray wand not in low pressure.
+ISSUE POSSIBLE CAUSE SOLUTION 10002 Spray wand not in low pressure.
 Insert black "soap" nozzle.
 Detergent filter clogged.
 Clean the filter.
 Detergent filter is not submerged in the detergent.
 Make sure the filter end of the detergent siphon hose is fully submerged in the detergent.
-Will not draw in detergent.
-Detergent is too thick.
+Will not draw in detergent (continued) Detergent is too thick.
 Dilute detergent.
-The detergent should be the same consistency as water.
-High-pressure hose is too long.
+The detergent should be the same consistency as water. (continued) High-pressure hose is too long.
 Lengthen the water supply hose and shorten the high-pressure hose.
 Detergent is dried inside of the detergent injector.
-Contact customer service at 1-877-362-4271 or at cservice@fna-group.com Loose connections.
+Contact customer service at 1-833-362-7368 or at cservice@fna-group.com Loose connections.
 Tighten the connections.
 Worn or torn O-ring.
 Check and replace.
 Water leaking at pump.
 Piston packing worn.
-Contact customer service at 1-877-362-4271 or at cservice@fna-group.com Pump head or tubes damaged from freezing.
-Contact customer service at 1-877-362-4271 or at cservice@fna-group.com Pump or nozzle pulsates.
+Contact customer service at 1-833-362-7368 or at cservice@fna-group.com Pump head or tubes damaged from freezing.
+Contact customer service at 1-833-362-7368 or at cservice@fna-group.com Pump or nozzle pulsates.
 Nozzle obstructed.
 Clean nozzle per the MAINTENANCE section of this manual.
 Loose drain plug.
 Tighten.
 Worn drain plug O-ring.
 Check and replace.
 Worn fill plug O-ring.
 Check and replace.
 Pump oil overfilled.
+Incorrect oil used.
 Check for correct amount.
-Oil leaking from pump.
-Incorrect oil used.
 Drain and fill with correct type and amount of oil.
 Oil leaking from pump.
 Vent plug is clogged.
 Clean vent plug; blow air through vent to remove blockage.
 If problem persists, replace the plug.
 Oil seals worn.
-Contact customer service at 1-877-362-4271 or at cservice@fna-group.com
+Contact customer service at 1-833-362-7368 or at cservice@fna-group.com Water leaking at gun/spray Worn or broken O-ring.
+Check and replace. wand connection.
+Loose hose connection.
+Tighten. •